joeldrapper/quickdraw/README.md

 - Auto-loaded configuration, so you never need to `require "test_helper"`.
 - Scoped execution, so you can define methods and constants at the top level without worrying about collisions.
 - You can define your own matchers, which can be scoped to a specific type of object and they can be overloaded for different types.
-- Designed to take advantage of all your CPU cores — by default it runs one process per CPU core and two threads per process.
+- Designed to take advantage of all your CPU cores — by default it runs one process per CPU core and 8 threads per process.
+- Efficiency mode on M-series macs can run on just your efficiency cores to save battery.
+- Watch mode automatically runs tests when files are updated.
 - Built in mocking and spying.
-- Error messages are calculated lazily, so you don’t need to worry about expensive failure messages slowing down your tests.
+- Error messages are calculated lazily, so you don’t need to worry about expensive (but helpful) failure messages slowing down your tests.
 - Optional test names — sometimes the code is so clear, you don’t need names.
 - Make as many expectations as you want in a test.
 You’ll get a dot for each one to make you feel good about youtself.